goodwjak/CS361_project_one/README.md

 <b>TODO:</b>

 -Get the rust server to work, AKA a page to pop up.
-DONE!
+DONE!<br>
--Figure out format for x,y data for mouse events that I will accept.
+-Figure out format for x,y data for mouse events that I will accept.<br>
--Write code to accept that data into a local variable for processing -Write stuff to use the click events to draw up a page or image.
+-Write code to accept that data into a local variable for processing<br>
+-Write stuff to use the click events to draw up a page or image.<br>
--Have the server send that image or page back(Whatever takes less bandwidth)
+-Have the server send that image or page back(Whatever takes less bandwidth)<br>